Bathroom Remodel Cost Estimator

 Average Bathroom Remodel Cost

 As you can imagine, there is a lot you can do in your bathroom, no matter how small or large it is.
 While the average bathroom remodeling cost is just under $8,500, we have seen simple installation projects run as low as $268 for a bathroom mirror.
 To ensure you get the best possible price from a bathrom contractor, you must do your research and always get multiple quotes for your specific project.
 In addition, you must bear in mind a few other cost factors that can increase or decrease the total bathroom renovation price.

 Bathroom Remodeling Cost Factors

-Besides the pro that you hire, there are other cost considerations one must consider.
+Besides the labor you hire, there are other cost considerations one must consider.
 While you may not be able to change all of them, there are a few you can use to your advantage to lower your final cost.

 The materials you choose for your new and improved bathroom will have the biggest effect on the final price.
 While 10sf of laminate may not be a lot, 25sq of marble can run as high as $2,500.
-Furthermore, if you decide to install any luxurious additions, such as a Jacuzzi or heated bathroom floors, the total bathroom remodeling cost will rise.
+Furthermore, if you decide to install any luxurious additions, such as a unique light fixture, Jacuzzi or heated bathroom floors, the total bathroom remodeling cost will rise.

-Needless to say, the size of your bathroom will have a large say in your project cost.
+Needless to say, the size of your bathroom will have a large say in your bathroom remodeling cost.
 Unfortunately, some smaller bathrooms take up a minimal 24sf.
-Replacing tile with hardwood will certainly increase your bathroom remodeling cost, but it would not hurt as much if your bathroom was the more standard 50sf.
+Replacing tile with hardwood will certainly increase your bathroom remodel cost, but it would not hurt as much if your bathroom was the more standard 50sf.
 Pine flooring can cost as much as $25/sf.

 Keep in mind, the sizes above refer to guest bathrooms.
 If you have a master bath, it’s probably closer to 75sf or 100sf.
-Nevertheless, besides material, the size of your bathroom is the single biggest determining factor of your bathroom renovation project.
+Nevertheless, besides materials, the size of your bathroom is the single biggest cost factor of your bathroom reno work.